lectron/kosmos/README.md

  The only term of using this software is that you expressively credit Minecraftly website as the creator of the software you are using on your server and website.

+##Bounty
-##Want to make money fixing bugs for Minecraftly?
+Want to make money fixing bugs for Minecraftly?

 We help developers earn a salary from contributing to our open-source software.

 [![GitHub Logo](https://d2bbtvgnhux6eq.cloudfront.net/assets/Bountysource-green-f2f437ed727ee2cacaee3f559c1907cb.png)](https://www.bountysource.com/teams/minecraftly)